Actindo-AG/Documentation/POS/UserInterface/01c_CashRegister.md

 ![Count Cash](../../Assets/Screenshots/POS/Sales/CashRegister/CountCash.png "[Count Cash]")

-The *Count cash* pop-up window is used to faciliate the calculation of the cash count.
+The *Count cash* window is used to faciliate the calculation of the cash count.

 - *Type*
     Type of coins or banknotes of the default currency.
 The displayed types of coins and banknotes are defined by the currencies in the global settings.
 For detailed information, see [Currencies](./02a_GlobalSettings.md#currencies).